 Another important characteristic of a gene is its structure- as it contains introns and exons.
 The introns are removed from the final transcript and exons combinedly form a protein product.

 Importantly, the length of the gene is also one of the crucial factors for protein formation.
 The larger the gene more chance of replication error results in a mutation.

-Thus most of the genes are shorter and contains fewer exons.
+Thus most of the genes are shorter and contain fewer exons.

-Though 20,000 to 21,000 genes are identified till date, many more transcribed sequence with unknown function exists in our genome.
+Though 20,000 to 21,000 genes are identified to date, many more transcribed sequence with unknown function exists in our genome.

 Non-coding DNA sequence: